zaicodes/beyond-photos-photography/README.md

 - The Navbar Toggle as well as the rest of the Bootstrap codes were taken from the Bootstrap website.
 - The hover effect on images on Gallery page is from [this link](https://codepen.io/knyttneve/pen/YgZbLO)
 - The FAQ code is from [YouTube](https://www.youtube.com/watch?v=6U-8kIx2oMk)
+- The YouTube video used in FAQs page is from [YouTube](https://www.youtube.com/watch?v=a1ZaCiFxg78)
 - The meta element on confirmation.html that redirect user to home page was from [this tutorial](https://www.tutorialspoint.com/How-to-automatically-redirect-a-Web-Page-to-another-URL).
 - In contact.html, the code that helped me position photo on the side with text on the the other side on the same section was inspired from [here](https://www.digitalocean.com/community/tutorials/how-to-build-the-about-me-section-of-your-website-with-css-section-2).
 - Contact us form was taken from [here](https://freefrontend.com/css-contact-forms/) and [here](https://www.peoplemetrics.com/contact).